So, how often should you bathe your dog with flea shampoo?

 Giving your dog a flea bath is similar to bathing your dog in regular dog shampoo, except flea killing shampoo for dogs needs to be left on for 5-10 minutes to ensure that the fleas and their eggs that are living on your dog have been killed.

+How often should you bathe your dog in flea shampoo depends on the instructions on the bottle.
 Each flea shampoo manufacturer has different instructions so please read the bottle and follow the instructions to get the best results.

 First step is to make sure to follow the instructions on the bottle.

-Some how often can you use flea shampoo on your dog?
+So how often can you use flea shampoo on your dog?
 Bathing a dog with fleas should be done once you notice that your dog has a flea problems to give them immediate relief from itching and scratching.